 But it is far from clear whether gifts, such as Oscar freebies, can be brought within the UK tax net.
-A gift received by self-employed actors or actresses is generally only subject to income tax if it is a receipt of the profession of being an actor or an actress.
+A gift received by self-employed actors or actresses is generally only subject to income tax if it is a receipt of the profession of being on other and actors on participate being an actor or an actress.
 But is it?
 The Revenue will argue that appearing at a professional award ceremony after being nominated for an award for outstanding professional performance means that any gift received in connection with that appearance is received in the course of the profession of being an actor.